Gerard Wozek

 Writer, Author, and Educator

-Gerard Wozek is the author of A Little Wounded But On Fire,a book of poems published by Tebot Bach Press in 2022.
+He is the author of A Little Wounded But On Fire,a book of poems published by Tebot Bach Press in 2022.
 His short story collection, Postcards from Heartthrob Town (Southern Tier Editions, 2006) is a sensual collage of short travel vignettes.
 His debut book of poems, Dervish (Gival Press, 2001), won the Gival Press Poetry Book Award.
 A hand bound chapbook,The Changeling’s Exile (Deep Wood Press, 2010), featuring original engravings by artist Chad Pastotnik, is available online in a limited edition.

-Along with filmmaker Mary Russell, Wozek has produced nearly a dozen award winning poetry videos which have screened around the world.
+Along with filmmaker Mary Russell, Wozek has produced award winning poetry videos which have screened around the world.
 Most recently, he collaborated on the video poem, Not Death but Love, which is a tribute to English Victorian poet Elizabeth Barrett Browning.
 The film was juried into the 2021 Athens Video Poetry Festival, where it premiered over the summer.

 In 2020, Wozek was featured in the compilation, Closet Cases: Queers on What We Wear (Et Alia Press, 2020), edited by Megan Volpert.
 Wozek’s coming-of-age narrative: “History of My Underwear” deals with issues of strict identity conformity and compliance.